About

 The staff of the department have also engaged the public and communities by publishing many articles in newspapers and online news portals and providing comments and opinions for local and international newspapers and television networks.
 The Department has also developed the COVID-19 Epidemiology for Malaysia Dashboard.

-The staff of the department also contribute to the services in the UMMC through the Public Health Department.
-The Head of the SPM Department leads the Public Health Department (PHD).
-It is divided into Secretariat and Clinical Services, which is further divided into Public Health Services and Occupational Safety Health and Environmental (OSHE) services, which includes the Occupational Health Clinic.
-During the pandemic, the PHD and OSHE were involved in the prevention of intra-hospital transmission of COVID-19.
-The activities include contact tracing and risk assessment, healthcare worker surveillance, return to work assessment, and outbreak investigation.
+The department’s staff also contribute to services at the UMMC through the Public Health Department.
+The head of the SPM department leads the Public Health Department (PHD).
+It is divided into a secretariat and clinical services, which are further divided into public health services and Occupational Safety, Health and Environmental (OSHE) services, which include the Occupational Health Clinic.
+During the pandemic, the PHD and OSHE were involved in preventing the intra-hospital transmission of COVID-19.
+The activities include contact tracing and risk assessment, healthcare worker surveillance, return-to-work assessment, and outbreak investigation.

 Multi-Disciplinary Expertise Team